coinbase/odin/README.md

 },
 ```

+The Odin step function also needs to decrypt the KMS encrypted user-data that is uploaded to S3.
+By default it is encrypted with the `alias/aws/s3` key, but a custom KMS key can be used and wither an alias or arn can be added to `user_data_kms_key`.
+A custom key will give a better audit trail, and can lock down who can release even more.

 Who can execute the step function, and who can upload to S3 are the two permissions that guard who can deploy.

 #### Authorization